wbtek/gentoo_update/README.md

   'system' -- 'emerge' with @system, not @world.
 Flows to 'depclean'.
   'revdepdo' -- same as 'revdep' but rebuilds compromised packages.

-Modifiers:
+Modifiers (abbreviated form in parenthesis):
   'only' stops after only one action (doesn't do rest of list).
   'pretend' shows commands without executing them.
   'quick' doesn't add several deepish options to 'emerge'.
   'strict' almost 'exhaustive' but builds less.
-  'exhaustive' makes 'emerge' build if dependencies changed.
+  '(ex)haustive' makes 'emerge' build if dependencies changed.
   'debug' shows diagnostics.
 Shows more as first option.

 Examples: